How PostHog Usage Anomaly Detector Automates Product Analytics

 How does probable cause analysis work?+

 The Analyst correlates detected anomalies with known context: recent deployments (if deployment timestamps are available), feature flag changes in PostHog, day-of-week patterns (weekend dips), and magnitude direction (spikes vs drops suggest different causes).
 This is probabilistic analysis, not definitive root cause identification.
+Check the dependency matrix in the bundle for exact version requirements and credential setup steps.

 What metrics can it track?+

 Any PostHog event count or aggregation: total events, unique users, session count, average session duration, specific feature usage events, page views, API calls, etc. Configure the TRACKED_METRICS array in the scheduler with your PostHog event names.
+The README walks through configuration in under 10 minutes, including test data for validation.

 Is there a refund policy?+